 - A disgruntled employee, a past employee, or one going through a divorce or child custody issues files for unemployment benefits.
 This can trigger a chain of events that could lead to your business being audited.

 The IRS has a large database that it can use to find irregularities in business owners’ income and lifestyle.
 The auditors are trained to detect things that raise red flags, which can form the basis of an investigation.
 As you may be aware, any kind of investigation from the IRS could hurt your business.

-That said, the consequences of paying unreported wages can be severe.
-They include:
+All in all, the consequences of paying unreported wages can be severe.
+They include the following scenarios:

 - Upon discovery of tax evasion following an IRS audit, you’ll be required to pay back all money owed, plus applicable interests and fines.

 - You risk being put out of business.
 If you have been paying employees “under the table” and they are injured on or off the job, they have the right to file a claim for workers’ compensation.
 The ensuing investigation may uncover the unreported wages, and you’ll be in big trouble.